Why Chat GPT is bad for SEO content generation

 The villain, Syndrome, wants to level the playing field with technology.
 He wants to create a world where “everyone is super… so no one is.”

 A world where ChatGPT-generated content becomes standard is a world without differentiation in quality.
-It’s not a world of super content — a half-decent writer will out-perform ChatGPT, at least for now.
+It’s not a world of super content — a half-decent writer will outperform ChatGPT, at least for now.
 It’s a world of homogeneous content.

 Consider this: if AI-generated content gets published to your website, why would your target audience not simply open a ChatGPT window and ask the question directly?
-The output would be similar if not the same.
+The output would be similar, if not the same.

-Now extend that problem to your competitors.
+Now, extend that problem to your competitors.
 What if they generate articles with the same topic using the same AI tool?
 The differentiation is gone.
-Because the content will be extremely similar, you will need to outperform your competitors solely through things like backlinking and technical SEO, both of which are smaller pieces of the pie than content itself.
+Because the content will be extremely similar, you will need to outperform your competitors solely through things like backlinking and technical SEO, both of which are smaller pieces of the pie than the content itself.

-That is, if your AI content even reaches the index.
+That is if your AI content even reaches the index.
 If you’re late to the party, Google may not even want your AI article.
 Your competitor already published the same thing.
 Why index two identical articles?
 A lack of differentiation is a key reason why ChatGPT’s usage in SEO should be controlled.

-ChatGPT is a liar, sometimes
+ChatGPT is a liar, sometimes.

 Another problem with relying on ChatGPT for SEO content generation is its general inaccuracy.
 ChatGPT content is always confidently written and often incorrect — a dangerous combination.
 Ultimately, the software assembles readable content using a fancy version of predictive text, the same thing you may use to assemble a text message on your phone.